Riverside Community College Logo

 Certification Timeline and Notification

-• Current Certified Faculty -- Current faculty who are certified under the previous certification requirements (Online Canvas Academy) who wish to teach online and hybird courses will have three (3) years to complete one (1) of the certification options.
-The Colleges' VPAAs will send an email notification confirming the one year due date to complete the certification requirements.
+• Current OCA Certified Faculty -- Current faculty who are certified under the previous certification requirements (Online Canvas Academy) who wish to teach online and hybrid courses will have three (3) years to complete one (1) of the certification options.

 Recertification Requirement

-• Requirement: After completing one (1) of the District's Online Teaching Certification options, faculty who wish to continue teaching online or hybrid courses will need to complete six (6) hours of training focused on distance education.
+• Requirement: After completing one (1) of the District's Online Teaching Certification options above, faculty who wish to continue teaching online or hybrid courses will need to complete six (6) hours of training focused on distance education.
 Upon completion of all six (6) hours, faculty must upload evidence as proof of completion.

 • Timeline: To keep their certification current, faculty need to meet the recertification requirement every three (3) academic years.